Script [skript] noun. “A manuscript, or one of the various copies of the written text of a play, motion picture, radio or television broadcast.”

 Who is the SCRIPTCAT?

-Scriptcat is screenwriter, author, script doctor, screenplay consultant Mark Sanderson — a writer blessed to be living his childhood dream of making movies with thirty-three screenplays written in genres ranging from comedy to drama.
-His work ranges from his sketch comedy writing and performing as a founding member of The Amazing Onionheads , writing for MTV, his spec sale, seventeen assignments, to the television premieres and worldwide distribution of his emotionally compelling nine produced films the WWII indie feature “I’ll Remember April,” Lifetime Network’s “Deck the Halls” and “An Accidental Christmas,” the stylish indie noir feature “Stingers,” and action-packed thrillers “USS Poseidon: Phantom Below” (aka as HereTV’s “Tides of War”), SyFy Network’s “Sea Snakes” (aka Fox’s release as “Silent Venom”), the LMN thriller “Mother of All Lies” starring Franchesca Eastwood, Lifetime’s highly rated thriller “Mommy’s Little Murderer,” and the recent LMN premiere “One Small Indiscretion.”
+Scriptcat is screenwriter, author, script doctor, screenplay consultant Mark Sanderson — a writer blessed to be living his childhood dream of making movies with thirty-five screenplays written in genres ranging from comedy to drama.
+His work ranges from his sketch comedy writing and performing as a founding member of The Amazing Onionheads , writing for MTV, his spec sale, seventeen assignments, to the television premieres and worldwide distribution of his emotionally compelling twelve produced films the WWII indie feature “I’ll Remember April,” Lifetime Network’s “Deck the Halls” and “An Accidental Christmas,” the stylish indie noir feature “Stingers,” and action-packed thrillers “USS Poseidon: Phantom Below” (aka as HereTV’s “Tides of War”), SyFy Network’s “Sea Snakes” (aka Fox’s release as “Silent Venom”), the LMN thriller “Mother of All Lies” starring Franchesca Eastwood, Lifetime’s highly rated thriller “Mommy’s Little Murderer,” CAEG Entertainment’s “A Night to Regret,” LMN’s “One Small Indiscretion,” “A Wedding To Die For,” and “Stalked by My Ex.”

 Mark’s films have premiered on SyFy, Lifetime, LMN, Here!
 TV, The Movie Network, Christmas 24, HBO Canada, Fox, and NBC/Universal and have been distributed globally.
 After graduating from UCLA Film School, Mark’s early screenplays garnered high placements in writing competitions including a semi-finalist nod placing in the top 1% of all entries worldwide in the Academy’s prestigious Nicholl Fellowship, a runner up in screenwriting guru John Truby’s Writers Studios Screenwriting Contest, and a top 50 finalist in the Paramount Pictures based Chesterfield Writer’s Film Project created by Steven Spielberg.
 Mark has gone on to write fourteen screenwriting assignments and his eight produced films have been recognized around the world at major festivals including premiering and opening the Palm Springs International Film Festival, premieres at the Hawaii Int.
 Film Festival, the St. Louis Int.
 Film Festival, the Rainbow Festival in Hawaii, the Newport Beach Int.
 Film Festival, the Fort Lauderdale Int.
 Film Festival, and nominated for the Starboy award at the Oulu International Children’s Film Festival in Finland.